 Deployment involves grouping the Azure Sphere devices that should run the same applications and OS versions, packaging the applications you want to run on each group of devices, uploading the packages to the Azure Sphere Security Service, and assigning the deployment to a group of devices.
 This topic defines the fundamental elements involved in deployment.

-Names for products and device groups can contain alphanumeric characters and spaces.
+Names for products and device groups can only contain alphanumeric characters and spaces.
+It cannot exceed 50 characters.
 If you include spaces in names, enclose the names in double quotation marks when used in a command.